We are readers, writers and narrators!

 Please watch the video below to learn how to pronounce the sounds correctly, they need a little practice but the effort is worth it!

-Great ideas from Read Write Inc.
+Great ideas from Read Write Inc. to help your child become a confident and fluent reader.

 Saying sounds correctly